-6. HOW WILL THE BPR AWARDS SURVEY BE IMPACTED?
+7. HOW WILL THE BPR AWARDS SURVEY BE IMPACTED?

 The EPRA LTV will be included in the Guidelines as part of the EPRA BPR Performance Measures.
-Like the other BPRs, points will be attributed if the EPRA LTV is appropriately disclosed according to the new Guidelines.

-7. HOW ARE YOU GOING TO EDUCATE THE LISTED REAL ESTATE SECTOR INTO UNDERSTANDING THIS NEW BPR METRIC?
+8. HOW ARE YOU GOING TO EDUCATE THE LISTED REAL ESTATE SECTOR INTO UNDERSTANDING THIS NEW BPR METRIC?